Time Glasses: Symmetry Broken Chaotic Phase with a Finite Gap: Spectral gap

 We discuss the relationship between our results and several previous studies \cite{Carollo-24, Solanki-24-2}.
-In Ref.~\cite{Carollo-24}, the authors investigated a periodically driven collective spin system and found that the corresponding classical dynamics exhibit chaotic behavior in certain parameter regimes.
-Remarkably, they concluded that when the classical dynamics are chaotic, the Liouvillian gap \( \Delta \) of the one-cycle time evolution map vanishes as \( \Delta \propto N^{-1} \).
+In Ref.~\cite{Carollo-24}, the authors investigated a periodically driven collective spin system and found that the corresponding classical (mean-field) dynamics exhibit chaotic behavior in certain parameter regimes.
+Remarkably, they concluded that when the classical dynamics are chaotic, the Liouvillian gap \( \Delta \) of the Floquet map vanishes as \( \Delta \propto N^{-1} \).
 At first glance, this finding appears to contradict our results, which predict a nonzero gap in the thermodynamic limit.
-One probable explanation is that, in the parameter regime studied in Ref.~\cite{Carollo-24}, the corresponding classical dynamics are chaotic but not mixing, meaning that the correlation function does not decay to zero.
-Such a situation can arise when the spin oscillates alternately between two separated regions, while the amplitude of the oscillations fluctuates chaotically.
-In this case, the dynamics exhibit chaos with a positive Lyapunov exponent, but the autocorrelation function shows persistent oscillations, implying that the system is not mixing.
-For such cases, it is possible for the Liouvillian gap \( \Delta \) to vanish in the thermodynamic limit.
+In Appendix \ref{appendix:clarifying_the_discrepancy}, we provide a detailed analysis of the behavior of \( \Delta \) for the model studied in Ref.~\cite{Carollo-24}.
+For the parameter set considered in that work, we find that the convergence of \( \Delta \) with increasing system size is very slow, making it difficult to determine whether its thermodynamic-limit value \( \Delta_\infty \) is finite or vanishing.
+Such slow convergence can easily give rise to an apparently closing gap within accessible numerical ranges.
+Therefore, the available data are not necessarily inconsistent with the existence of a small but finite gap \( \Delta_\infty \) in the thermodynamic limit.
+In the same appendix, we also investigate another parameter set of the same model in the time glass regime and find that \( \Delta \) converges well to a finite value \( \Delta_\infty \), which closely matches the mixing rate of the corresponding classical dynamics, consistent with our results presented in this paper.